What happened at the F1 Austrian Grand Prix?

 One driver happy to have another chance at the Red Bull Ring was Scuderia AlphaTauri's Pierre Gasly, whose superb sixth on the grid for the Styrian GP came to nought after first-lap contact saw him have to retire with accident damage after one lap last weekend.

-Sunday's Austrian sequel was decidedly better; again starting on sixth on the softest-compound Pirelli tyre available, Gasly was an early visitor to the pits on Lap 13 and used a two-stop strategy to collect two points for ninth, dropping to the same place in the drivers' championship after Daniel Ricciardo finished seventh for McLaren to edge ahead in the standings.
+Sunday's Austrian sequel was decidedly better; again starting on sixth on the softest-compound Pirelli tyre available, Gasly was an early visitor to the pits on Lap 13 and used a two-stop strategy to collect two points for ninth.
+He also dropped to the same place in the drivers' championship after Daniel Ricciardo finished seventh for McLaren to edge ahead in the standings.

 Gasly's team-mate Yuki Tsunoda started one spot behind the Frenchman after a stellar qualifying, but a pair of five-second time penalties for crossing the white line marking the pit-lane entry on both of his pit stops proved his undoing, the Japanese rookie disappointed to drop to 12th and out of the points.